rockettheme/docs/Docs/wordpress/start/update_wordpress.md

 ![](assets/update3.jpg)

 Updating our WordPress Gantry 4 themes is very similar.
-Simply rename the existing theme folder in the wp-content/themes directory (for example rt_anacron_wp to rt_anacron_wp-old) and then place the new folder from our updated zip file into that same /themes/ directory.
+Simply rename the existing theme folder in the **wp-content/themes** directory (for example rename **rt_anacron_wp** to **rt_anacron_wp-old**) and then place the new folder from our updated zip file into that same **/themes/** directory.
 If you have a custom CSS file, please copy and paste this file over to the new theme as well.

 ![](assets/update4.jpg)

 Then (if not already done) activate the new version of the theme.
-If you are satisfied with the update, you can then delete the old version of the theme via Appearances -> Theme Details -> Delete (bottom right).
+If you are satisfied with the update, you can then delete the old version of the theme via **Appearances -> Theme Details -> Delete** (bottom right).

 Updating Gantry 5 Themes
 -----